AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

     ![](assets/email_designer_7.png)

-1. If needed, you can further personalize your email by clicking **[!UICONTROL Switch to code editor]** from the advanced menu, in order to work directly on the source code of your email.
+1. If needed, you can further personalize your email by clicking **[!UICONTROL Switch to code editor]** from the advanced menu.
+This allows you to edit the email source code, for example to add tracking or custom HTML tags.
 [Learn more about the code editor](code-content.md)

     >[!CAUTION]
     >